 About Japanese Figures:

-Scale figures, like Zero Suit Samus, are like statues made of ABS and PVC.
+Scale figures, like Zero Suit Samus, are statues made of ABS and PVC.
 Scale are bigger than Figma, more detailed, and again for display rather than play.
 Scale figures are not posable and may not come with accessories or alternate facial expressions.

 Nendoroid are cutesy interpretations of characters.
 Each is about 4" tall and, like Figma, usually comes with various faces/hands/accessories to reproduce poses/scenes from the source material.
+Also like Figma, many Nendo parts are compatible with other Nendos.
+Faces, hair, hands, and outfits can often be swapped between characters.

 Real Action Heroes (RAH) are like a blend of scale figure, Figma, and doll.
 They are still made of ABS and PVC, but the clothes are made of fabric, giving them a more realistic look.
 RAH are posable like Figma and typically include accessories and alternate faces.
 They are bigger than your average scale figure and very high quality.
 Accordingly, they are also exceedingly expensive.